anirban-code-to-live/my_first_git_project/git.md

 If you wish to have a public repo of your codebase along with a private repo, here is the best strategy: https://stackoverflow.com/questions/7983204/having-a-private-branch-of-a-public-repo-on-github

+### Stashed by mistake?
+Don't worry!
+- If you have stashed you uncommitted changes by mistake, and want to get back those in the same state, use the following commands:
+  `git stash apply <stash_ref>`